dhanush17-tech/dhanush17-tech/README.md

 ![alt text](https://media.licdn.com/dms/image/C4D16AQHJuaaT5VtQRA/profile-displaybackgroundimage-shrink_350_1400/0/1653039552709?e=1689206400&v=beta&t=NinAgla2MdgGNJqkNMWdceQ-9lCo-pz6e2afbBrHMzk)

-A high school fullstack developer who is very passionate about learning new skills and updating myself with the latest of technologies.
-My area of expertise include NodeJS, Flutter, Firebase, MongoDB and more such fullstack technologies.
-I love food and travel and am living with the desire to be placed at one of those FAANG companies.
-I love to connect with new people . . . .
+Hey there!
+I'm aa fullstack developer who's totally into coding and loves exploring the latest tech stuff.
+I'm all about rocking NodeJS, Flutter, Firebase, MongoDB, and more awesome technologies.
+When I'm not geeking out with code, you'll find me chowing down on delicious food and satisfying my wanderlust with some epic travel adventures.
+My dream?
+Landing a gig at one of those super cool tech spaces.
+I'm all about connecting with new folks, so hit me up if you want to chat about tech !

 - 👀 I’m interested in ...